 MEES exemptions are valid for 5 years and must be registered on the PRS Exemptions Register; unregistered exemptions are not valid:

-The 2027/2030 tightening is likely to narrow the available exemptions further.
+The proposed 2031 tightening is likely to narrow the available exemptions further.
 The "5% devaluation" exemption in particular is being scrutinised; future implementation may require independent valuation evidence rather than landlord self-assessment.

 The MEES compliance action plan

-1. Audit your portfolio.
+- Audit your portfolio.
 Pull EPCs for every let property.
-Identify F and G properties (already non-compliant) and D properties (likely non-compliant from 2027).
+Identify F and G properties (already non-compliant) and C/D properties in buildings over 1,000 m² (exposed under the proposed 2031 EPC B standard).

 Authoritative references